Sanni-Marvellous-Olufemi/Sanni-Marvellous-Olufemi/README.md

 ## 🚀 About Me
 - 🎓 CS Major @ Grambling State University | GPA: 4.0
 - 🧑🏽‍💻 SWE Intern @XYZ
-- 👨🏽‍💻 Co-founder of a **Vision Test App** with Flask, AI analysis, and QR onboarding
 - 📊 Currently improving my DSA, frontend animations, and system design skills
 - 💡 Interested in internships at the intersection of AI, healthcare, and product dev
 - 🧠 Fun fact: I once used OpenAI + Notion + Flask to turn PDFs into audio summaries